-There are a variety different ways to carry out canvassing.
+There are different ways to carry out canvassing.
 One popular methodology of canvassing includes hanging plastic bags of information on people’s door.
 This is an effective way to advertise a church-sponsored event or worship service.
-Another methodology is surveying people that includes a question on whether or not that person has a church home or not.
+Another methodology is surveying people that includes a question about whether that person has a church home or not.
 These are not bad methodologies for canvassing, but I believe we may be missing out on a golden opportunity.

 I believe Christians can proclaim the gospel in a very comfortable, non-threatening manner when they go door-to door.